 Kim Kardashian Talks Kanye West, Justin Bieber, O.J.
 Simpson & More With Jennifer Lawrence: Top 5 Moments!

-As if Jennifer Lawrence wasn’t relatable enough, on Thursday night she fangirled over Kim Kardashian while guest-hosting Jimmy Kimmel Live!
-In the process, the Oscar winner, 27, managed to get one of the juiciest interviews the 37-year-old reality star has ever given.
+As if Jennifer Lawrence wasn’t relatable enough, she fangirled over Kim Kardashian West while guest hosting Jimmy Kimmel Live! on Thursday night.

+In the process, the 27-year-old Oscar winner managed to get one of the juiciest interviews the 37-year-old reality star has ever given.
 The perfectly contoured back and forth lasted for almost 20 glorious minutes (like, seriously, can get J.Law her own talk show stat?).

-From Kanye West’s worst habits to Lawrence’s drunken, naked antics inside Kim’s closet, here were the Top 5 best moments from their sit-down:
+From Kanye West’s worst habits to Lawrence’s drunken, naked antics inside Kim’s closet, here were the top moments from their sit-down:

 1. Jennifer Lawrence Gets Very Comfy in Kris Jenner’s Closet